khushveerk/Cloud-computing-/README.md

 ![Screenshot_2024_1104_182425](https://github.com/user-attachments/assets/555833f8-2889-4028-b563-89596c844143)

+## create instances

-•now we have to create two instnaces    where we have to enable the public     IPv4 .
+• now we have to create two instnaces    where we have to enable the public     IPv4 .

 •then on both instance we have to       downlaod the web server here i have    downlaoded the apache2 server